archbobo/boboweike/challenges/typeof/prompt.md

 ## `typeof`: A Bridge Between Worlds

-Have we said thank you, yet, for taking these TypeHero challenges?
+Have we said thank you, yet, for taking these 波波微课 challenges?
 Well...
 THANK YOU!

 You're doing yourself a great service by improving your knowledge of TypeScript.
 As you dig deeper, on your quest to become a TypeScript wizard, you're going to start noticing that there are almost two worlds.
 The "JavaScript" world and the "types" world.